-Zenzai ぜんざい (or Oshiruko お汁粉) is Azuki red bean soup, and this warm sweets is often enjoyed during cold winter.
+Zenzai ぜんざい (or Oshiruko お汁粉) is Azuki red bean soup, and this warm sweet is often enjoyed during cold winter.
 Today I made the green tea version Matcha Zenzai 抹茶ぜんざい, which is also very popular in Japanese cafes and restaurants that serve sweets.

 Enjoy Matcha Zenzai All Year Round

 As many of you know, I absolutely love anything with matcha.
-What I like the best about this treat is that it can be enjoyed all year around.
+What I like the best about this treat is that it can be enjoyed all year round.
 Matcha Zensai can be served cold during the hot summer days or served hot in the cold winter months.

 What kind of Green Tea powder for Matcha Zenzai